-[Editor's Note: This article has been expanded into a new MarketingCharts Debrief that offers data-driven insights into the evolving TV industry, examining viewing behavior, ad spending trends, and TV's impact as an advertising medium.]
-The results are in, so to speak, and with several quarters’ worth of data to examine, it’s possible to see some real trends emerging in Americans’ TV viewing habits.
+The latest TV viewing figures are in, and with more than 3 years’ worth of data to examine, it’s possible to see some real trends emerging in Americans’ TV viewing habits.
 The short of it?
 Yes, youth as a whole are watching less TV – and they watch a lot less than older Americans.
 And, as the data in this latest cross-platform report [download page] from Nielsen attests, the drop-off in viewing by the 18-24 demo is intensifying again.

-In percentage terms, traditional TV viewing among 18-24-year-olds in Q1 2014 was down by almost 7% year-over-year.
-Between Q1 2011 and Q1 2014, weekly viewing fell by almost 18%, a sizable figure.
+In percentage terms, traditional TV viewing among 18-24-year-olds in Q2 2014 was down by 11.7% year-over-year.
+Between Q2 2011 and Q2 2014, weekly viewing fell by 21.7%, a sizable figure.

-Although that 18% figure is a composite figure over 3 years, there’s no denying a steady decline in TV viewing by 18-24-year-olds; the weekly average has now dropped on a year-over-year basis for at least 9 consecutive quarters.
+Although that 21.7% figure is a composite figure over 3 years, there’s no denying a steady decline in traditional TV viewing by 18-24-year-olds; the weekly average has now dropped on a year-over-year basis for at least 10 consecutive quarters.
 The decreases in viewing might reflect increasing consumption of over-the-top video, although it should be noted that the Nielsen data indicates that time spent watching traditional TV still exceeds online and smartphone video by a considerable margin, even among youth.
 Indeed, research suggests that online video tends to largely act as a complement rather than a replacement for traditional TV, at least for the time being.

 A couple of notes regarding the chart: a vertical line chart is used there because it better portrays the varying trends among age groups than a typical horizontal line chart.
-Also, the trends are exaggerated by making the horizontal data range 20-55 hours per week rather than 0-55 hours per week.
+Also, the trends are exaggerated by making the horizontal data range 15-55 hours per week rather than 0-55 hours per week.

 The difference in declines between the viewing population and the 18-24 population as a whole suggests the growing presence of “cord-nevers” – people who have never subscribed to a pay-TV service and are instead getting all their programming options from OTT services.
-It also means that TV is maintaining a grip on its young viewers for the time being.
+It also means that TV’s grip on its young viewers remains, but is loosening.

+What about teens?
 Teens are often used as a barometer of things to come (just Google “Facebook” and “teens” for an example – or run a search on this publication…).
 So how is this potential leading indicator faring in terms of TV viewership?

 Note: it’s true these figures come only from one source, Nielsen, and other research may disagree as to the exact amount of time being spent in front of the TV.
 What’s more pertinent than an exact number in this case, though, is the direction of that figure, and the consistency afforded by these quarterly reports allows for a thorough examination of those trends.

-Subscribe now to receive more charts and articles like this each day in your inbox.
+Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.